duncanhunter/pluralsight-web-components-foundations/readme.md

 npx http-server
 ```

-then open go to this url in the browser [http://localhost:8080/star-rating.html](http://localhost:8080/star-rating.html)
+Then go to this url in the browser [http://localhost:8080/star-rating.html](http://localhost:8080/star-rating.html)